captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ---
 No God.
 ---
-You make miracle to love me.
+You make miracle for to love me.
 ---
-For make hundred babies.
+For to have hundred babies.
 ---
 ## PAOLA:
 You are best person I ever know, Davide.